Mapping between the classical and pseudoclassical models of a relativistic spinning particle in external bosonic and fermionic fields. I: Introduction

 In \cite{sorokin_1989} the commuting spinor $\psi_{\alpha}$ played the role of a twistor-like variable which is not dynamical one.
 In our paper we use the relation (\ref{eq:1d}).
 The only difference is that by virtue of initial statement of the problem, the anticommuting spinor $\theta_{\alpha}$ will play a role of the auxiliary variable rather than $\psi_{\alpha}$.\\

 The paper is organized as follows.
-In Section \ref{section_2} a general analysis of the mapping between a pair of the Dirac spinors $(\psi_{\alpha}, \, \theta_{\alpha})$ and the {\it real anticommutative} tensor system $(S, V_{\mu},\!\,^{\ast}T_{\mu \nu}, A_{\mu}, P)$ is proposed.
+In Section \ref{section_2} a general analysis of the mapping between a pair of the Dirac spinors $(\psi_{\alpha}, \, \theta_{\alpha})$ and the {\it real anticommuting} tensor system $(S, V_{\mu},\!\,^{\ast}T_{\mu \nu}, A_{\mu}, P)$ is proposed.
 The required initial general expressions of the mapping are written out.
 An important special case when the spinors $\psi_{\alpha}$ and $\theta_{\alpha}$ are the Majorana ones, is considered.
-The algebraic relations between the tensor quantities are defined with the help of the Fierz identities.\\

-Section \ref{section_3} is devoted to the discussion of mapping the kinetic term (\ref{eq:1y}).
-Here, the required general expression connecting the kinetic term with the derivative of the tensor quantities: $(\dot{S}, \dot{V}_{\mu}, \!\,^{\ast}\dot{T}_{\mu \nu}, \dot{A}_{\mu}, \dot{P})$, is defined.
+The algebraic relations between the tensor quantities are defined with the help of the Fierz identities.
+Section \ref{section_3} is devoted to the discussion of mapping the kinetic term for the commuting spinor $\psi$ in (\ref{eq:1y}).
+Here, the required general expression connecting the kinetic term with the derivative of the tensor quantities $(\dot{S}, \dot{V}_{\mu}, \!\,^{\ast}\dot{T}_{\mu \nu}, \dot{A}_{\mu}, \dot{P})$, is defined.
 A limiting case of the Majorana spinors is considered.
-The procedure of deriving the algebraic relations including aside from the tensor quantities itself, also their derivatives, is described in full.\\
+The procedure of deriving the algebraic relations including aside from the tensor quantities itself, also their derivatives, is described in full.
+In Section \ref{section_4} a detailed analysis of the local bosonic symmetry of the free Lagrangian (\ref{eq:1t}) is carried out and a connection of this symmetry with the reduced local supersymmetry transformations presented in Appendix A, is considered.
+In Section \ref{section_9} a qualitative consideration of supersymmetric generalization of our initial Lagrangian (\ref{eq:1t}) is performed.
+In the concluding Section \ref{section_12} we briefly discuss the question of further generalization of the ideas of this work, namely, the generalization of the original classical Lagrangian (\ref{eq:1t}) to the supersymmetric case.\\